 - Compile the SCSS using LibSass available at <http://sass-lang.com/libsass>

-Using Grunt and Grunt tasks collection
+Using Grunt and Grunt Tasks Collection

 The SCSS package contains several basic modules, which will make your life as a developer much easier.
 Your team and peers will also benefit from using this package by sharing a common set of tools and ensuring code quality on a consistent basis.